Object Gateway Architecture

-) provides an easy way for InterSystems IRIS to interoperate with Microsoft .NET Framework components.
-The .NET Gateway can instantiate an external .NET object and manipulate it as if it were a native object within InterSystems IRIS.
+The InterSystems IRIS® Object Gateway for .NET (which this book will usually refer to as simply “the Object Gateway”) provides an easy way for InterSystems IRIS to interoperate with Microsoft .NET Framework components.
+The Object Gateway can instantiate an external .NET object and manipulate it as if it were a native object within InterSystems IRIS.

 The external .NET object is represented within InterSystems IRIS by a proxy class.
 A proxy object looks and behaves just like any other InterSystems IRIS object, but it has the capability to issue method calls out to the .NET Common Language Runtime (CLR), either locally or remotely over a TCP/IP connection.
 Any method call on the InterSystems IRIS proxy object triggers the corresponding method of a .NET object inside the CLR.

-The following diagram offers a conceptual view of InterSystems IRIS and the .NET Gateway at runtime.
+The following diagram offers a conceptual view of InterSystems IRIS and the Object Gateway at runtime.

 Each proxy object communicates with a corresponding .NET object.

 A call to any InterSystems IRIS proxy method initiates the following sequence of events:

 InterSystems IRIS sends a message over the TCP/IP connection to the Object Gateway worker thread.
 The message consists of the method name, parameters, and occasionally some other information.

 The Object Gateway worker thread finds the appropriate method or constructor call and invokes it using .NET reflection.